wordup-dev/wordup-cli/README.md

 DESCRIPTION
   ...
-  If you see unused projects in this list, run with --clear flag.
+  If you see deleted projects in this list, run with --clear flag.

 ALIASES
   $ wordup ls